-Dr Michael Best has been a partner at POELLATH since 2001 and is the head of the tax department.
-He has a wealth of experience in domestic and international tax law, the tax structuring of cross-border acquisitions and real estate transactions, and the structural and ongoing tax aspects of private equity funds, including tax matters fore investors and carried-interest holders.
-He is a member of the German Association of Tax Advisers, and has for many years authored and co-authored the Germany chapter in several international publications and published on corporate tax-related aspects in renowned German publications and journals, as well as regularly blogging on "Handelsblatt" online.
-He is a sought-after speaker on German corporate tax aspects at national and international conferences, such as SuperReturn and Mupet (Munich Private Equity Training).
+Michael Best is a partner at POELLATH and head of the tax department.
+He has extensive experience in domestic and international tax law, the tax structuring of cross-border acquisitions and real estate transactions, and the structural and ongoing tax aspects of private equity funds, including tax matters for investors and carried-interest holders.
+He is a member of the German Association of Tax Advisers and has widely published on corporate tax-related aspects, as well as regularly blogging on "DER BETRIEB Steuerboard".
+Michael is a sought-after speaker on German corporate tax aspects at national and international conferences, such as SuperReturn and Mupet (Munich Private Equity Training).

-Gerald Herrmann is a partner at POELLATH and specialises in domestic and international tax law, general tax planning and tax structuring, with a focus on private equity.
-He is a member of the renowned German Steuerkreis Regensburg eV, the association for the promotion of tax education and training at the University of Regensburg, and is fluent in English and French as well as his native German, Gerald is the author and co-author of several international and national publications, and has written on tax-related aspects in commentaries such as the "Münchner Handbuch für Gesellschaftsrecht" (the Munich Handbook of Corporate Law) and in corporate tax-related publications in German tax journals such as "Internationales Steuerrecht" (International Tax Law), as well as regularly blogging on current tax issues and topics on "Handelsblatt" online

-Contributed by: Dr Michael Best, Gerald Herrmann and Jannis Lührs, POELLATH
+Gerald Herrmann is an associated partner at POELLATH and specialises in domestic and international tax law, general tax planning and tax structuring, with a focus on private equity.
+He is a member of the renowned German Steuerkreis Regensburg eV, the association for the promotion of tax education and training at the University of Regensburg, and is fluent in English and French as well as his native German.
+Gerald has widely published on tax-related aspects, as well as regularly blogging on current tax issues and topics on "DER BETRIEB Steuerboard".
+Contributed by: Michael Best, Gerald Herrmann and Jannis Lührs, POELLATH